therealcyberlord/Flashily.AI/README.md

 Flashily makes it easy to turn your documents into flashcards.
 Simply upload your documents in popular formats such as PDF, DOCX, or TXT, and let the app automatically generate relevant flashcards.

 ### 2. OpenAI GPT API Integration
-We harnessed the power of OpenAI's GPT API to create high-quality flashcards.
-The app uses advanced natural language processing to extract key information from your documents and generate effective flashcards.
+We harnessed OpenAI's GPT API along with vector database chroma to create effective flashcards.

 ### 3. User-Friendly Interface
 Flashily features an intuitive and user-friendly interface.
 Navigate effortlessly through the app, upload your documents, and create flashcards with just a few clicks.